-Project managers often set milestones to help their teamwork at peak productivity.
+Project managers often set milestones to help their team work at peak productivity.
 Project milestones help the team recognize and work toward specific goals.
-Used in every phase of a project, these milestones allow the group to understand what tasks will lead them in the right direction to achieve these standards.
+Used in every project phase, these milestones allow the group to understand what tasks will lead them in the right direction to achieve these standards.

 These milestones don’t always have to be monumental goals that cause the team to agonize over whether or not they’ll be able to reach it in time.
 As a matter of fact, the less the dramatic the milestone the better.
 These basic goals will help the project to move along at a decent pace and prevent stress.

 Numerous industries use project managers to achieve the highest level of success with each of their projects.
 Some of the most common that use project management services include:

 While each of these industries have highly unique business needs, they all tend to have similar milestones.
 Here are ten project milestone examples you will likely find in any industry you work in as a project manager.

 Prior to starting the design process, clients will need to be aware of the proper expectations for the projected number of revisions and hours it will take.
 With a simple explanation of what is being done and why it is being done, they will feel more confident as each step is completed.
 Keeping stakeholders involved from the beginning will make it easier to get feedback throughout the process and reach the approval milestone much more quickly.

 Once the project design has been approved, it is time to determine the amount of funding needed.
 Funding requirements are typically identified in the cost baseline and are split up between the multiple phases of the project.
 The funding sources should be identified and milestones can be set to recognize when the team reaches specific funding goals.

 Hiring Individual Positions

 An important project milestone example is hiring individuals for key roles.
 Searching for and finding the right personnel for the project is an exciting step that leads into new phases of the project.
 Identifying the staffing needs, asking the right interview questions, and setting milestones for each of those openings will be a motivating way to track the hiring progress.